 Safe at Home Kit Program

-Sponsors: Kaiser Permanente / Bank of the West / Wells Fargo / Phillips 66 / Home Depot
+Sponsors: Valero / Kaiser Permanente / Bank of America / Wells Fargo / Phillips 66 / Home Depot/ CSAA

 Raised Garden Box Program

-60 Garden Boxes Constructed / Distributed in 2023 with Cal Maritime Academy / Valero/ Phillips 66
+60 Garden Boxes Constructed / Distributed in 2024 with Valero Benicia Refinery, CSAA and US Bank

 Food Pantry Mobile Program

-Via Feeding America and local food bank, RTSC volunteers from Valero and the community distributed more than 500,000 lbs of food annually.
-This program serves 5,000 households each month at 12 mobile sites.
+Via Feeding America and local food bank, RTSC volunteers from Valero, Vallejo Community Presbyterian Church, Painter’s Union, Medic Ambulance, Solano Association of Realtors, & Vallejo Veterans Post 550, distributed more than 500,000 lbs of food annually.
+This program serves 5,000 households each month at 12 mobile sites

 National Impact